AltspaceVR/AltspaceSDK/README.md

 * Get user input via AltspaceVR cursor events or the tracking skeleton rather than from the keyboard.
 * Limit the number of objects per scene and polygons per object.
 * Bake ambient occlusion and other lighting into your models.
 All models currently render as unlit.

-## AltspaceVR APIs
-**The full list of availible API functions are as follows**:
-* `altspace.getThreeJSRenderer()`
- returns a renderer that can be used to render three.js scenes as holographic objects
-* `altspace.getThreeJSTrackingSkeleton().then(callback)`
- returns a promise that will fufill with a three.js object hierarchy with each object representing a joint in the unified tracking skeleton.
-These object's transforms will be automatically updated by AltspaceVR
-* `altspace.getUser().then(callback)`
- returns a promise that will fufill with information about the local user
-* `altspace.getEnclosure().then(callback)`
- returns a promise that will fufill with a description of the enclosure
-* `mesh.addEventListener('cursorup' / 'cursordown', callback);`
- listen for cursor events on a specific object.
-* `scene.addEventListner('cursormove', callback)`
- listen for cursor move events

 ## Learning More